Taibur-Rahaman/trash/ex-Jn.md

 ### 2.1 Poverty

-Poverty refers to the inability to secure a minimum standard of living—adequate food, shelter, clean water, healthcare, and basic education.
-Economists distinguish *absolute poverty* (fixed welfare threshold) from *relative poverty* (position compared with others in society).
-For cross-country work, the World Bank’s international poverty line of **$2.15 per day** (2017 PPP) is widely used to measure *extreme poverty*.
-In Bangladesh, extreme poverty has fallen over the long run but remains concentrated in rural districts and among landless, female-headed, and disabled households.
-World Bank projections suggest roughly **15.8 million people** could remain in extreme poverty by the end of 2025.
+A household is poor when it cannot reliably afford a minimum standard of living—enough food, decent shelter, safe water, basic health care, and schooling for children.
+Researchers often separate *absolute* poverty (fixed against a poverty line) from *relative* poverty (how far someone sits below others in the same society).
+For international comparison the World Bank uses an extreme poverty line of **$2.15 per day** (2017 purchasing power parity).
+In Bangladesh, extreme poverty has come down over the long term but remains common in rural areas and among landless workers, female-headed families, and people with disabilities.
+World Bank work cited in our slides projects that around **15.8 million people** could still live in extreme poverty by the end of 2025.

 ### 2.2 Income Inequality

-Income inequality describes how total income is spread across the population.
-The **Gini coefficient** is the standard summary measure:

-- **0** = perfect equality (everyone receives the same income)
-- **1** = perfect inequality (one person receives all income)

-A rising Gini means the distance between high and low earners is widening.
-High inequality can weaken social cohesion, reduce investment in human capital among the poor, and make poverty more persistent across generations.
+Inequality is about how income is divided.
+The usual summary measure is the **Gini coefficient**: 0 would mean everyone earns the same; 1 would mean one person earns everything.
+When the Gini rises, as it has in Bangladesh, the gap between high and low earners is widening.
+That matters for more than fairness—high inequality can mean less spending on children’s schooling among the poor and poverty that lasts into the next generation.

 ### 2.3 Social Safety Net Programs (SSNPs)

-SSNPs are public transfers and in-kind benefits designed to protect vulnerable groups—elderly citizens, widows, persons with disabilities, poor children, and disaster-affected households.
-In Bangladesh they are a major fiscal instrument, but their effectiveness depends on coverage, benefit size, administrative quality, and consistency with broader growth policy.
+Safety nets are government transfers and in-kind help—cash for the elderly, food after disasters, stipends to keep girls and boys in school, and similar schemes.
+In Bangladesh they take a large share of the budget, but outcomes depend on whether the right people are listed, whether payments arrive on time, and whether families can still find work that pays enough to live on.

 ---